Wave field synthesis: Physical fundamentals

-Therefore, any sound field can be reconstructed if sound pressure and acoustic velocity are restored on all points of the surface of its volume.
+Therefore, any sound field can be reconstructed if sound pressure and acoustic velocity are restored at all points of the surface of its volume.
 This approach is the underlying principle of holophony.

 For reproduction, the entire surface of the volume would have to be covered with closely spaced loudspeakers, each individually driven with its own signal.
-Moreover, the listening area would have to be anechoic, in order to avoid sound reflections that would violate source-free volume assumption.
+Moreover, the listening area would have to be anechoic, in order to avoid sound reflections that would violate the source-free volume assumption.
 In practice, this is hardly feasible.
 Because our acoustic perception is most exact in the horizontal plane, practical approaches generally reduce the array to a horizontal loudspeaker line, circle or rectangle around the listener.
 So origin of the synthesized wavefront restrict at any point on the horizontal plane of the loudspeakers.
 Real 3D audio is not possible with such loudspeaker rows.
 For sources behind the loudspeakers, the array will produce convex wavefronts.
-Sources in front of the speakers can be rendered by concave wavefronts that focus in the virtual source inside playback area and diverge again as convex wave.
-Hence the reproduction inside the volume is incomplete - it breaks down if the listener is situated between the speakers and the virtual source.
+Sources in front of the speakers can be rendered using concave wavefronts that focus at the virtual source within the playback area and diverge again as convex wavefronts.
+Hence, the reproduction inside the volume is incomplete - it breaks down if the listener is situated between the speakers and the virtual source.